 Field Trips

-Field trips are available for the 2023-2024 school-year!
-We are able to accomodate groups with as many as 110 guests per day.
-If your group has more than the maximum attendees, we can schedule field trips over multiple days, or we visit your school for an in-person visit / facilitate a virtual school program.field trip
+We are able to accommodate groups with as many as 110 guests per day.
+If your group has more than the maximum number of attendees, we can schedule field trips over multiple days, or we visit your school for an in-person visit / facilitate a virtual school program.
+With a wide variety of exhibitions and educational topics for 5th grade and older, the Museum of History and Holocaust Education is an excellent choice for your next group trip.

 Our tours are free with a reservation.
 All school trips are led by museum educators and conform to the Georgia Standards of Excellence.
-Please note that for a full guided group-tour, we require a minimum of fifteen participants.
+Please note that for a full guided group tour, we require a minimum of fifteen participants.

 Please check our Frequently Asked Questions below for more details.
 If you have additional inquiries, please contact K-12 Education Coordinator, Maddie Davis.